Skip to the content.

 titlePanel("<title_of_your_app>")

 The default behavior of titlePanel() is to left-align the title.
 If you would like center your title you will need to use an h1() function within your titlePanel() function.
-The h1() function is borrowed from HTML nonmenclature and refers to the largest sized header.
+The h1() function is borrowed from HTML nomenclature and refers to the largest sized header.
 The smallest sized header in HTML is h6() and the values in between h1() and h6() (h2(), h3(), h4(), h5()) span the range of sizes between h1() and h6().
 Within the h[1-6]() family of function, there is an align argument that accepts the ("left", "center", and "right") for the alignment.
-So a center aligned title could looke like:
+So a center aligned title could look like:

 titlePanel(